Chapter Five

 this dinner, a young couple walks in, and since it is so easy to get to know

-strangers at these neighboring tables, I’m soon talking with Gilad from Israel (G as in glad, Gilad is Hebrew for Happy Forever)
+strangers at these neighboring tables, I’m soon talking with Gilad from Israel Chile

 I give Gilad and Claudie one of my new bookmarks,